PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dq.rst

     .. versionadded:: 2.1.0

-    Set a new :ref:`DNSHeader` for this query.
+    Set a new :class:`DNSHeader` for this query.

   .. method:: setHTTPResponse(status, body, contentType="")